 I began blogging with my students in 2008.
-Back then it was a ‘fun’ experiment and little did I know how many benefits and rich experiences would evolve.
+Back then it was a “fun” experiment and little did I know how many benefits and rich experiences would evolve.
 I’ve elaborated about my blogging journey in this post on The Edublogger.

 Blogging is a fantastic way to strengthen the connections between home, school, and the world.
 The amount of learning that can happen through blogging is priceless.
 I believe the future of blogging is bright, as I elaborated on in my post: Are Blogs Dead?

-Read more the reasons why teachers and students should blog in my post on the benefit of blogging.
+Read about the reasons why teachers and students should blog in my post on the benefit of blogging.
 It includes the poster below which you’re welcome to use.

-WordPress powers over 30% of the whole web and is a great choice for any blogger — beginner or advanced.
+WordPress powers over one-third(!) of the whole web and is a great choice for any blogger — beginner or advanced.
 I have written an article about the benefits of WordPress in education if you want to know more.